The Muslim is the new Jew and we're not even 'moved' by it

 All while failing to responsibly acknowledge that Trump's ban could not have been almost-institutionalized if Obama had not signed initial restrictions on these seven countries in December 2015, right after the Paris attacks, making it harder for their citizens or travelers from within the region to enter the United States.

 As angry as we are with Trump, he is only a symptom.
-A consequence of the hyper-neoliberal drone-infused system that culminated in the American racist state and the holy blessed land of imperial America.
+A consequence of the hyper-neoliberal, drone-infused system that culminated in the American racist state and the holy blessed land of imperial America.

 Like this article?
 Please chip in to keep stories like these coming.